 - Be prepared for the job to be bigger than expected.
 It is very likely to be, especially if you are replacing an old bathroom like we did.
 Hubby stripped the tiles to find to whole wall needing to be re-plastered from bare brick!
 Hence the horrible eggy smell for a while.
 See below.

 - Shop around.
 Some of the big DIY stores have the bigger items, like your bath or toilet at good prices but other items will be more costly.
 So your taps, your bathroom door handles, even your screws make sure you look online and shop around.
 The radiator below we got for half the price.
+Look around for your accessories like bathroom towels.

 - Use the right tool for the job.
 This will save lots of time.
 For example cut your pipes with a proper pipe cutter and not a hacksaw, unless you want your pipes to leak!